Dog-friendly beach at sunset in Victoria, BC

 Year-round

-Esquimalt maintains one year-round leash-optional beach as part of its six off-leash locations.
-This is a reliable option for dog owners who want beach access any time of year without worrying about seasonal closures.
+Esquimalt maintains one year-round leash-optional beach as part of its 6 off-leash locations — the most of any single municipality in Greater Victoria.
+This is a reliable option for dog owners who want beach access any time of year without worrying about the 107-day seasonal closures that affect 3 other beaches.

 Good to know: Year-round off-leash access.
 Check Esquimalt municipality for exact location and current rules.